 The MRS (Materials, Radiation, Structure) team gathers researchers from complementary disciplines (physicists, chemists, geochemists, crystallographers), who develop and use cutting edge experimental and methodological tools, mastering the whole experimental process from synthesis, to physical and structural measurements.
 We share a marked specificity for extreme conditions studies and are strongly involved into CRG instruments at the Grenoble large facilities (ESRF, ILL).
 The systems under study range from magnetoelectric oxides to intermetallic materials for energy, through semiconductor nanowires, cultural heritage materials and hydrothermal fluids.

-Heterogeneous materials are materials with domains that have dramatically different mechanical and physical properties.
-They can be defined as materials with dramatic heterogeneity in strength from one domain to another.
+Heterogeneous materials contain different materials with dramatically different mechanical and physical properties.
+They can be defined as materials with dramatic heterogeneity in strength from one microstructural domain to another.
 This strength heterogeneity can be caused by microstructure heterogeneity, crystal structure heterogeneity, or compositional heterogeneity.
-The domain sizes could be in the range of micrometers to millimeters, and the domain geometry can vary to form very diverse material systems.
+The domain sizes could range from micrometers to millimeters, and the domain geometry can vary to form very diverse material systems.

-There are many natural and synthetic heterogeneous materials such as bone, woods, animal tissues, plant cells, sands, soils, multiphase composites, concretes, sandwich structures, foams, and multi-layered structures, etc. They are widely utilized in both structural and functional components in different devices.
+Many natural and synthetic heterogeneous materials exist, such as bone, wood, animal tissues, plant cells, sands, soils, multiphase composites, concretes, sandwich structures, foams, and multi-layered structures.
+These materials are widely utilized as both structural and functional components in different devices.

-In the MRS team, we have expertise and the instruments for the characterization of numerous heterogenous materials.
+In the MRS team, we have the expertise and the instruments for characterizing numerous heterogeneous materials.
 A few examples are:

-We also develop novel methodologies for that characterization, as for example:
+We also develop novel methodologies for that characterization, for example:

 We study the structure properties relation of semiconducting nanowires (NWs) using transmission electron microscopy (TEM), optical spectroscopy and electron transport.
 Additionally, we use electrical in-situ biasing of nanowires in the TEM to learn more about the electrical properties at nm length scales.